djnolan/portfolio-jekyll/_experiments/type-play.md

 title: Type Play
 ---

-Every so often I update my homepage cover art with a new typographic doodle.
-They’re sometimes meaningful, sometimes not.
-They're a way to brand my site and play with letters.
-Here’s the full list.
+A weekly typographic experiment—often telling or introspective, sometimes just a doodle.
+This an abstract typographic diary influenced by the events of my week.
+A way for me to brand my site, play with type and have an ongoing, low-stress project for 2017.

 <section class="type-list">